keif888/EmailDeleter/README.md

 ## Known Issues

 There is minimal error handling in place.
-It only works for Basic Authentication or Microsoft Outlook OAUTH2.
-Google is mentioned, but it's not enabled.
+It only works for Basic Authentication or Microsoft OAUTH2.
+Google is coded, but the app hasn't been submitted for review, so the OAUTH flow will fail right at the end.

 ## Attribution